April 05, 2019 Updated on August 18, 2022 2 min read

 Protein is a critical macronutrient for babies and is required for the proper growth and development of muscles, bones, teeth, hair, and the immune system.
+Kabrita Goat Milk Toddler Formula contains naturally easy to digest goat milk protein and an adapted whey:casein ratio, which may improve digestibility even more.
 Read on to learn about whey protein, why it may be in baby formula, and how it may help to ease tummy troubles in little ones.

-There are two main groups of proteins found in cow, goat, and breast milk: whey and casein.
+There are two main groups of proteins found in milks: whey and casein.
 Whey dissolves readily during digestion and remains liquid in the gut.
 Casein must form small spheres (called micelles) to be digested and coagulates to form a curd in the gut.
 Liquid whey is emptied from the stomach into the intestines more quickly than the casein curds, making it easier to digest.

 Baby formula ingredients are listed in order of amount by volume.
 Baby formula with added whey will list whey protein on the ingredient list.
 This results in an adapted whey to casein ratio.

 In North America, it is common to add cow whey protein in cow milk formula; the amount of whey used varies, so formulas will have different whey to casein ratios.
-Kabrita Goat Milk Toddler Formula* is the only goat milk formula to adapt it’s whey to casein ratio with the addition of goat whey protein concentrate.
+Some goat milk formulas available in the US contain an adapted whey to casein to ratio, but not all.
+Kabrita Goat Milk Toddler Formula adds goat whey protein concentrate and results in a more desirable whey to casein ratio, which may make it even easier to digest.

 Kabrita Goat Milk Toddler Formula may be an option for little ones during feeding transitions, such as weaning and supplementing, or those with minor issues associated with cow milk sensitivity*.

 *Not suitable for children with confirmed cow milk protein allergy